csalcedo001/eda_quad_tree/README.md

 ./bin/compress data/compressed/test.dat <threshold> < data/rgb/test.in
 ```

 For an example compression run `./compress.sh`, which takes a sample image from the data directory and compresses it with a threshold of 100.
+The results are shown below.

+##### Original image

 ![Original image](data/image/input.png)

+##### Reconstructed image

 ![Reconstructed image](data/image/result.png)